bernardSolar/future_pathways/docs/future_pathways.md

 # Future Pathways: Where Are We Going (And Where Have We Been)?
-As society grapples with the challenges of climate change, resource constraints, and economic development, some of the most pressing questions we face are:
+Humanity and the biosphere face an uncertain future.
+Climate change, biodiversity loss and the depletion of natural resources are accelerating, forcing us to confront the reality that our current trajectory is unsustainable.
+As we come to terms and confront these crises, some of the most urgent questions we must answer are:
 - **What futures are actually possible?**
 - **What pathways to the future are open to us?**
 - **What will it take to get there?**